williamouyang/okta.github.io/_source/docs/api/resources/oauth2.md

 ##### Custom claims
 {:.beta}
-All configured custom claims will be part of the access token.
+All configured custom claims will be included in the access token.
 They will be evaluated for the user if the grant type is not <em>client_credentials</em>.
 {:.beta}

 ### Validating Access Tokens